Cybersecurity & IT Support for Businesses Across NY & PA

 • Invoices from many vendors for similar features.

-• Inventory all tools and owners (update, monitor, pay).
+• Inventory all tools and assign owners (update, monitor, pay).

 • Consolidate overlapping capabilities under a managed stack.